 Here’s a list of things that can get pricey or are unattainable if you have bad credit.

-To make sure that your credit does not interfere with your employment, interest rates, your ability to buy a cell phone or a vehicle, or your car insurance rates — make sure to take control of the situation by obtaining your free credit report from AnnualCreditReport.com, and checking your credit score, which you can do for free once a month using Credit.com’s Credit Report Card.
+To make sure that your credit does not interfere with your employment, interest rates, your ability to buy a cell phone or a vehicle, or your car insurance rates — make sure to take control of the situation by obtaining your credit report for free once each year from all three bureaus, and checking your credit score, which you can do once each month using Credit.com’s Free Credit Report Card.

 Image: thefixer, via Flickr